Dry Cough During Pregnancy

 - Lack of sleep or a disturbed sleep pattern is commonly experienced by people with a dry cough.
-A coughing bout makes the body fragile and weak, and lack of sleep can worsen this.
+A coughing bout makes the body fragile and weak; lack of sleep can worsen this.

 - Urinary incontinence or a disruption in the working of the urinary tract can cause discomfort for pregnant women.
 During pregnancy, the uterus exerts pressure on the bladder, making it difficult to hold the urine in.
-This might become worse during a dry cough and cause the urine to leak out.
+This might worsen during a dry cough and cause the urine to leak.

 - Nutrition deficiency often follows a dry cough.
-A dry cough can leave you feeling vulnerable and weak and lead to a reduction in appetite.
+A dry cough can leave you feeling vulnerable and weak and reduce your appetite.
 This can further lead to a deficiency in the nutrients your body gets.